AbdulazizFMMS/MyDateSubfromCalender/README.md

 # MyDateSubfromCalender
-in this app you will can be calculate your age form the calender
+in this app you will be able to calculate your age form the calender